About Australian Studies at UCD

 In 1985 the Keith Cameron Professorship of Australian History was endowed by the Commonwealth of Australia and the family of Dr Tony O'Reilly.
 Keith Cameron was a distinguished Australian mining engineer and company director.
 The past Keith Cameron Professors are: Robert Reece (Murdoch) 1987-89; John Molony (formerly Australian National University) 1989-93; David Day (La Trobe) 1993-96; Judith Brett (La Trobe) 1999-2000, Brian de Garis (Murdoch) 2000-02; and Nicholas Brown (ANU) 2003-04; Hilary Carey (Newcastle, NSW), 2005-06; Stuart Ward (Copenhagen), 2008-2009; Katie Holmes (La Trobe), 2010; Mark McKenna (Sydney), 2011; Hamish Maxwell-Stewart (Tasmania), 2012; James Curran (Sydney), 2013.

-In 2006, the present Australian Ambassador to Dublin, Anne Plunkett, recommended that the Keith Cameron Chair of Australian History should be re-endowed by the Australian government.
+In 2006, the then Australian Ambassador to Ireland, Anne Plunkett, recommended that the Keith Cameron Chair of Australian History should be re-endowed by the Australian government.
 Prime Minister John Howard announced the renewed funding during his visit to UCD on 22 May 2006.

 Australian Studies Centre